codepath/android_guides/Developing-Custom-Themes.md

 </layer-list>
 ```

-Open `res/values/styles.xml` file.
-This is where you'll define your styles.
+Now we can open `res/values/styles.xml` file.
+This is where you'll define all your view styles in `res/values/styles.xml`:

-`res/values/styles.xml`:
 ```xml
 <resources>